upsidr/importer/docs/details/markers.md

 **Markers** are a simple comment with special syntax Importer understands.
 There are several types of markers.

-![Marker explained][marker-explanation]

-[marker-explanation]: /assets/images/marker-explanation.png "Marker Explanation"

-Importer has the following markers.

 | Name                 | Description                                                     |
 | -------------------- | --------------------------------------------------------------- |
 | Importer Marker      | The main marker, used to import data from other file.           |
 | Exporter Marker      | Supplemental markers used to define line range in target files. |
 | Skip Importer Update | Special marker to suppress `importer update`.                   |
 | Auto Generated Note  | Special marker for `importer generate` information.             |

+![Marker explained][marker-explanation]

+[marker-explanation]: /assets/images/marker-explanation.png "Marker Explanation"

 <!-- == export: basic-marker / end == -->